XZ Utils backdoor: Broader response

+Following the incident, the Open Source Security Foundation and OpenJS Foundation issued a joint warning that the XZ Utils backdoor "may not be an isolated incident", reporting that similar social engineering attempts had targeted JavaScript projects hosted by OpenJS.
+The foundations warned maintainers to watch for "friendly yet aggressive and persistent pursuit" by unknown community members seeking maintainer status.

 Computer scientist Alex Stamos opined that "this could have been the most widespread and effective backdoor ever planted in any software product", noting that had the backdoor remained undetected, it would have "given its creators a master key to any of the hundreds of millions of computers around the world that run SSH".
 In addition, the incident also started a discussion regarding the viability of having critical pieces of cyberinfrastructure depend on unpaid volunteers.